david-van/w5-football-prediction/README.md

 3. **AI Consensus Mechanism** - a novel multi-agent system for debate and synthesis
 4. **Meta-Learning Fusion** - intelligent integration of quantitative and qualitative insights

+**🌐 Production Platform**: The W-5 framework powers [winner12.ai](https://winner12.ai), where you can access live predictions, historical performance tracking, and our mobile app for iOS and Android.

 ---

 ## ❓ Frequently Asked Questions